Alfresco/docs-alfresco/desktop-sync/latest/using/app-menu.md

 If you deselect a previously synced folder and click **Sync**, then the synced content from your desktop is removed.
 In case you have any unsynced or conflicted files, they will be orphaned in `/<userHome>/Alfresco/orphaned`.

-#### Remove Local Content
+#### Manage Your Account {#manage-your-account-mac}

+* **Remove Local Content**

     Removes all the synced content from Desktop Sync without the need to remove the user account.
 This provides support for a customer policy where content is only kept on a device when users are actively working on that content and using Desktop Sync.

     To start using Desktop Sync again, you'll need to set up your synced files via the **Manage Sync Folder** menu option.
 See [Select content to sync]({% link desktop-sync/latest/using/select-to-sync.md %}#sync/mac).

-#### Remove Account
+* **Remove Account**

     Removes the synced user from Desktop Sync and deletes all the synced content from the desktop.
 Use this option as the first stage of uninstalling Desktop Sync.

     You can still access your files in Alfresco.
 Any content that can't be removed from your desktop is orphaned.
 On removing your account you are taken back to the Desktop Sync login dialog.
 Close the login dialog to quit the application.
 See [Setting up Desktop Sync]({% link desktop-sync/latest/install/index.md %}#faq/mac).

 #### Help